Top Seven Hiking Tips For Beginners

 When hiking, it is essential to stay hydrated and keep your blood sugar levels up.
 Before setting foot on the hiking path, know where water can be obtained from.
 Packing a wilderness water filter will help lighten the load of the backpack by not having to carry a large supply of water.
 However, in order for this filter to be useful, someone in the group needs to know where to find a supply of water at.

 It is also essential to know what can and can not be eaten in the wild.
 There may be food in the backpack for everyone to eat, but in an emergency situation, one needs to be fearless with what is put in the mouth in order to survive.
 Learning how to set traps and snares ahead of time will allow those in the group to find food for survival.
-It is imperative that foods that are high in protein and fat are found in order to maintain enough calories.
+It is imperative that foods that are high in protein and fat that improve your testosterone levels are found in order to maintain enough calories.

 Slow and Steady Wins the Race